MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

   * If there isn't an easy fix then reverse the change to allow time for investigation.

-.. dropdown:: Reversing Trunk Commits
+.. dropdown:: Reversing Commits to Main

     .. tip::